xiajian/bbs_uploader/README.md

 ```
 Usage: bbs_uploader [options]
     -i, --input-file [file]          Input file can be URL, image file or other file
+    -d [directory],                  Input directory must be a directory
+        --input-directory
     -h, --help                       Show this message
     -v, --version                    Print version
 ```